 …the magic 🎱 ball says…”Reply hazy, try again later”…

-Although United Airlines has a few “repatriation” flights from the U.S. scheduled in June (Costa Ricans only headed south to a 14 day quarantine, other nationalities allowed northbound but cannot return) unrestricted flights aren’t scheduled until mid-August.
+- Although United Airlines has a few flights from the U.S. scheduled in June (Costa Ricans only headed south to a 14 day quarantine, other nationalities allowed northbound but cannot return) unrestricted flights aren’t scheduled until mid-November.

-Trying to restart in September and October raises a new concern.
-These are normally the lowest travel months with occupancy 80% less than peak season.
-We’ve been saying for some time that businesses will decide that even if they are allowed to open sooner, it won’t be economically viable start up until the high season resumes in December.
+- September and October are normally the lowest travel months with occupancy 80% less than peak season.
+Inside information from most of the large resorts and many other businesses indicates that even if they are allowed to open sooner, they do not consider it economically viable to start up before the high season resumes in December.

-To avoid cancellations or activity restrictions we recommend planning a Costa Rica vacation for Christmas or New Years.
+We recommend planning a Costa Rica vacation for Christmas or New Years at the earliest.

 Costa Rica quickly reached what infectious disease experts call an “R” of less than one.
 Each existing infection caused less than one new infection and active cases headed towards R zero by mid-May… barely 8 weeks after travel was shut down.

 It’s obviously one of the safest destinations in the world so why would we predict travel won’t recover for months?
 After dodging the bullet on the first round Costa Rica will have to wait until it can guarantee that incoming travelers aren’t carrying a second wave.

 The Unknown Will Delay Normal Travel